killerswin2/Arena-Allocator-Assignment/README.md

 ## Administrative

-This assignment must be coded in C. Any other language will result in 0 points.
+This assignment must be coded in C. The Tracy API used, must be the C API.
+Any other language will result in 0 points.
 You programs will be compiled and graded on the course container.
 Please make sure they compile and run in the container before submitting it.
 Code that does not compile with the provided Makefile will result in a 0.

 Your program is to be turned in via pushing your change to main on GitHub.
 Submission time is determined by the GitHub system time.
 You may submit your programs as often as you wish.
 Only your last submission will be graded.
 You may use no outside code.